ddavef/retouched/README.md

 # retouched
 A reimplementation of Nitrome Touchy and the BrassMonkey server.
+**This is not an officially supported Ntrome Ltd. or Infrared5 Inc. product.**

 ## Download and usage
 **Note: Only possible with Android as of now, unless you can install Touchy on a jailbroken iPhone.**